BRYAN MAYCOCK: artwork archive

 Picture

-Although I had no reason to anticipate further use of such documentation, my Pie in the Sky experience prompted me to record behind-the-scenes activity.
-Then recently and deep in a file cabinet I discovered an envelope stuffed with contact sheets: a particularly useful trove that became an aide memoire across the years.
+Although I had no reason to anticipate future use of such documentation, my Pie in the Sky experience prompted me to record behind-the-scenes activity.
+Then recently - and deep in a file cabinet - I discovered an envelope stuffed with contact sheets: a useful trove that became an aide memoire across the years.

 Picture

 These small images now serve to record a number of works for which no other record exists.
-Unfortunately, my awareness of the importance of visual documentation was not matched by a comprehensive written record.
+Undid not extend to include a comprehensive written record.

 Picture